 If you get value from books like this, you will get value from my book

-In Your Fabulous First Book, I touch on marketing in the context of building confidence and making connections; however, I don’t go into building a platform.
+In Your Fabulous First Book and My Fabulous First Book, I touch on marketing in the context of building confidence and making connections; however, I don’t go into building a platform.